I will be migrating my site from Wix as soon as is practical due to ethical issues.

 I was chosen to read my fiction The Sweetie Wife at Edinburgh International Book Festival's Storyshop for emerging writers in 2014 (later runner up in the Hysteria Prize).
 My first piece of nonfiction work, Meandering Route of the Muscle Memories, was chosen for inclusion in the Book Week Scotland anthology in 2015.
 My text also exists off the page in various ways.

-In 2016 I was long-listed in the international experimental nonfiction prize run by the Lifted Brow/RMIT in Australia (judged by Dodie Bellamy, Kate Zambreno & Helen MacDonald) for When Flakes of Ash Fall and Melt Into Water, a section of The Absolution of Shyness, my hybrid sequence of experimental autobiographical work exploring articulation, expected neonatal death, place, connection, points of life, death and belief, autodidactism and process, and what of the private we make public and why.
-The Absolution of Shyness incorporates text, images, video, sound, paintings and objects and is iterative in form.
+In 2016 I was long-listed in the international experimental nonfiction prize run by the Lifted Brow/RMIT in Australia (judged by Dodie Bellamy, Kate Zambreno & Helen MacDonald) for When Flakes of Ash Fall and Melt Into Water, a section of The Absolution of Shyness, my hybrid sequence of experimental autobiographical abstractions exploring articulation, expected neonatal death, place, connection, points of life, death and belief, autodidactism and process, and what of the private we make public and why.
+The Absolution of Shyness incorporates text, images, video, sound, paintings, drawings,objects and performance and is iterative in form.
 Some sections are currently available, others will be when the work as a whole is made public in forthcoming installation/release/print.
 I was funded by Scottish Books International in September 2022 to undertake concluding experiential research for the Absolution of Shyness in Bologna, Italy.
 I was also funded to be able to take up of the offer of a multidisciplinary guest writer place at Write Toscana in order to conclude the Absolution of Shyness.

-I have also written and performed stand up comedy and have written articles, reviews and undertaken interviews for arts and music journals including The Quietus, Minor Literatures, and Gold Flake Paint.
+I have written and performed stand up comedy and have written articles, reviews and undertaken interviews for arts and music journals including The Quietus, Minor Literatures, and Gold Flake Paint.

 Memories of Contort, 2019 (stills, video and spoken word) was commissioned by Gorse/The Pickled Body and installed in the Illuminations Gallery at Maynooth University, Ireland as part of the Form Ever Follows Function exhibition.
 I also composed and performed the sound.